Skip to content

 The National Indigenous Health Equality Summit was held in Canberra on 18-20 March 2008.
 The Close the gap Indigenous health equality targets were presented to delegates of the summit and on 20 March 2008 the Indigenous health equality summit statement of intent was signed.
 The signatories to the Statement of intent were:

 The Statement of intent stipulated that the Australian governments and Indigenous peoples would ‘work together to achieve equality in health status and life expectancy between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australians by the year 2030'.
 The Queensland, Victorian, Australian Capital Territory, Western Australian, South Australian and New South Wales governments signed the Statement of intent.
-Other state and territory governments have made various commitments to improving Indigenous health (see state and territory Close the gap commitments).
+Other state and territory governments have made various commitments to improving Indigenous health.

 Prime Minister Kevin Rudd announced at the summit the establishment of the National Indigenous Health Equality Council (NIHEC).
 NIHEC provides national leadership to help address the gap in Indigenous health status by bringing together representatives from Australian governments and the Indigenous and mainstream health sectors.
 The NIHEC membership was formally announced by the Minister for Health, the Hon Nicola Roxon MP, on 10 July 2008.